Impact of violence on custody

 If you're navigating custody concerns related to violence, consider these steps:

-1. Gather any documentation of violent incidents (police reports, medical records, witness statements)
+1. gathering any documentation of violent incidents, such as police reports, medical records, or witness statements

-2. Contact a local victim support service if you need immediate safety planning or counselling
+2. contacting a local victim support service where immediate safety planning or counselling may be needed

-3. Understand what child custody laws say about violence and safety
+3. learning about what child custody laws say about violence and safety

-4. Consider whether you need to apply for a protective order
+4. reflecting on whether an application for a protective order may be relevant

-5. Document any unsafe contact or breaches of existing arrangements
+5. keeping a record of any unsafe contact or breaches of existing arrangements

-6. Seek clarity on what supervised contact or other safety conditions might look like
+6. learning about what supervised contact or other safety conditions might look like

-7. Think about what parenting arrangements would best protect your child while maintaining safe relationships
+7. People often reflect on what parenting arrangements would best protect a child while maintaining safe relationships.

 How LawConnect can help